liatrio/devops-bootcamp/docs/4/build-tools_maven-plugins.md

  - As a developer of spring-petclinic, you may not necessarily have joda-time and junit building on your computer, but you will have a dependency on them.
  - Imagine your virtual machine is actually a server within your company and not on your local machine.

-Configure Maven on your laptop to use Nexus as the repository that grabs dependencies.
+Configure Maven on your laptop to use Artifactory as the repository that grabs dependencies.
- 1. Setup your Nexus as an additional repository to (the default) Maven Central.
+ 1. Setup your Artifactory as an additional repository to (the default) Maven Central.
- 2. Setup your Nexus as the _only_ repository the computer will use and have Nexus _proxy_ everything.
+ 2. Setup your Artifactory as the _only_ repository the computer will use and have Artifactory _proxy_ everything.
  3. Try changing the GroupID of your clones to mimic proprietary software.
 You can use `com.devops-bootcamp.samples`.